-The USCHC working arrangement was established through a nonbinding bilateral Memorandum of Arrangement (MOA) that formalized a mutual understanding and intent for collaboration.
-The MOA provided an excellent vehicle for the two offices to develop subsequent addendums, termed "Schedule A," to define specific project agreements with defined deliverables, including a detailed listing of all agreed ENC boundaries.
-Each of the four regional areas was addressed through a unique project agreement with the first project (Strait of Juan de Fuca) providing the processes template by which all other project areas were completed.
+The USCHC working arrangement was established through a nonbinding bilateral Memorandum of Arrangement (MOA) that formalized a mutual understanding and intent for collaboration between the two Hydrographic Offices and it forms the framework under which the USCHC operates as a Regional Hydrographic Commission under the auspices of the International

+Hydrographic Organization.
+The MOA was designed to accomodate project addendums (termed "Schedule A") which defined specific project agreements with defined deliverables.
+Each of the five regional areas was addressed through a unique project addendum with the first project (Strait of Juan de Fuca) providing the process template by which all other project areas were completed.
+The formality of the MOA as the long standing guiding agreement of the USCHC gave confidence to the Legal and other parties who were needed to sign-off on the accepted rules for these Transboundary ENC which defacto gave another country authority to publish official ENCs in the other courty's waters.
+However, it should be noted that the agreement does not need to be formal.